 Preparing for your day

 The main thing is to make sure you're comfortable as you do tend to spend a lot of time on your feet and it is an outdoor event, sometimes in cold wintry conditions.
-Ruakaka racecourse has ample under cover areas or function rooms a short walk from the car parks but with an open grandstand you do require appropriate layers of clothing for those southern winds.
+Ruakaka racecourse has ample under cover areas or function rooms a short walk from the car parks but with an open grandstand facing west you do require appropriate layers of clothing for those south-west winds.

-For those warmer days there is a large elevated grassed area.
+For those warmer summer days there is a large elevated grassed area.
 For our summer meeting many families turn it into a picnic area with a rug, chairs, shade, and food in a chilly bin – see the Summer Festival gallery of photos.